knotlynn/beachhaxGame/README.md

-# beachhaxGame
+# BeachHaxGame
-our submission for the beachhax hackathon
+our submission for the BeachHacks Hack-a-Thon